Processing Efficiency Analysis

 TFC conducted a strategic review of a northern processing plant to provide a five-year framework for operations.
 In order to accomplish this review, TFC assessed the current operating procedures and governance of the plant.
 Next, opportunities for harvesting, processing and marketing were explored and changes to the management structure were proposed.
 Financial analyses were conducted to quantify current operations and projected improvements.
 Finally the current operations were framed in terms of a SWOT (strengths, weaknesses, opportunities and threats) assessment to validate TFC’s recommendations.

-Seafood Brokerage & Market Development
+Seafood Brokerage and Market Development

 For several years, TFC was responsible for securing a quantity of snow crab directly from harvesters that was offered in a single block to buyers and processors throughout the Maritime provinces and Québec.
 Using knowledge of current market conditions, TFC arranged a bidding process to increase the number of potential buyers.
 The marketing and subsequent bidding increased the shore prices for the committed block of crab up to $0.50/lb relative to surrounding fishing areas.
 This system often resulted in the remaining harvest also receiving higher than expected shore prices.
 Over the course of the multi-year project TFC was responsible for the marketing, offloading and transporting of approximately two million pounds of crab with a shore value of over $4.5 million.

-Integrated Seafood Processing & Marketing Company Study
+Integrated Seafood Processing and Marketing Company Study

 TFC completed a study in two phases examining the concept and structure of a First Nation seafood company.
 During the first phase, TFC examined business models of other vertically-integrated seafood organizations in the Atlantic region.
 Successful First Nation business models (in any industry) were also analysed to determine the factors that contributed to their success.
 Finally the current fishing capacity and ability to secure funding for the client was reviewed to assess the availability of resources for establishing the company.